hbc/Intro-to-R-extended/lessons/05-advanced-figures.md

 library(ggplot2)
 ```

-The `ggplot()` function is used to initialize the basic graph structure, then we add to it.
+The `ggplot()` function is used to **initialize the basic graph structure**, then we add to it.
 The basic idea is that you specify different parts of the plot, and add them together using the `+` operator.

-We will start with a blank plot and will find that you will get an error, because you need to add layers.
+We will start with a blank plot and will find that you will get an error, because you need to **add layers**.

 ```{r, eval=FALSE}
 ggplot(df) # note the error
 ```

-Geometric objects are the actual marks we put on a plot.
+**Geometric objects** are the actual marks we put on a plot.
 Examples include:

 * points (`geom_point`, for scatter plots, dot plots, etc)
 * lines (`geom_line`, for time series, trend lines, etc)